-This has recently encompassed the old Clinical Pathology Accreditation (CPA) assessment.
-This process will see all laboratories assessed to ISO 15189 (2012) standards from 2013.
+This has recently encompassed the old Clinical Pathology Accreditation (CPA) assessment and all laboratories have been assessed to ISO 15189 (2012) standards from 2013.

 UKAS places more emphasis on the traceability of the result and the equipment used to obtain the result.
 Any biological quality control material needs to be referenced to a national standard and any calibrated equipment must be serviced and link back to the national standards for the equipment used to carry out the service.